janebmckenna/MIlestoneProject4/README.md

 **Admins**

-I considered that there may be two types of admin for a site such as this.
+I considered that due to the nature of the Club there may be two types of admin for a site such as this.
 Community volenteers, coaches etc and then admin of the overall site.
 I wanted to create an easy UI for more casual administrators making it easy for them to administer everyday tasks on the site without utilising the built in Django admin.

 _As an admin of the site I want to be able to:_
+- Manage Product Categories (add, edit, delete)
+- Manage Products (add, edit, delete)
 - Manage News (add, edit, delete)
 - Manage Fixtures (add, edit, delete)
 - Manage Players (add, edit, delete)
-- Manage Subs (add, edit, delete)
+- Manage Subs (view and add)

 ## UX-scope